 What You Need to Know About Keywords

 Keywords are critical to SEO and how your potential clients find you.
 Back to that “lawyer in California” example – that person searching wouldn’t be able to find you without strategic keywords placed on your website and other content around the web.
-While you don’t want to stuff your website full of keywords, it’s important to do some keyword research and see what’s trending so you can implement that into some content.
+While you don’t want to stuff your website full of keywords, it is important to do some keyword research and see what is trending so you can implement that into some content.

 Blog posts and website content are a great place to start.
 Thinking about what your target audience could be typing in Google will help you form new topic ideas and add related keywords naturally into the content.

 It’s not just about blog posts and content on your homepage, though.
 Keywords can be placed on Google ads, Facebook ads, YouTube videos, and other places.
-That’s why working with a digital marketing professional is highly recommended to make sure you don’t miss any opportunities on keyword placement.
+That is why working with a digital marketing professional is highly recommended to make sure you don’t miss any opportunities on keyword placement.

 Local SEO Should be Prioritized

-While SEO in general is important, it’s critical if you have a physical business.
+While Search Engine Optimization in general is important, it is critical if you have a physical business.
 Back to the lawyer example (again), local SEO is something you shouldn’t neglect.
 Here are a few ways we can work together on this:

 Claim Google My Business listing – Every business can take advantage of a “Google My Business” listing.
 This listing will show your address, phone number, pictures, and reviews all in one place for people searching.